-Disasters may arise as a result of human intent, negligence or error, or from failed technological applications.
-Policy makers, analysts and civil society require statistics on technological disasters in order to understand who is ultimately responsible, what the immediate and potential impact may be, and to assess and mitigate future risks.
-To date, records of global technological disasters show increasing frequency and impact on humans, the infrastructure and the environment.
+Disasters may arise because of human intent, negligence, or error, or from failed technological applications.
+Policy makers, analysts and civil society require statistics on technological disasters to understand who is ultimately responsible, what the immediate and potential impact may be, and to assess and mitigate future risks.
+To date, records of global technological disasters show increasing frequency and impact on humans, the infrastructure, and the environment.
 This reinforces the relevance and necessity of statistics on these issues.